In-app messages in Canvas

 Navigate to the Send Settings of the Canvas section to prioritize in-app messages from a Canvas against in-app messages from other Canvases and campaigns.

-By default, Canvas step priority is set to medium, with the most recently created steps having the highest relative priority.
+By default, Canvas component priority is set to medium, with the most recently created steps having the highest relative priority.
 Canvas and campaign-level priorities also default to medium, with the highest relative priority defaulting to the most recently created items.

 Custom event properties in a Canvas